The History of Heartland Lodge 6760

 Labor Council Representative

 Several other officers of the Lodge have been elected as executive board members of Joint Protective Boards.
 Steven Pequignot of Fort Wayne was elected as an Executive Board Member of the Nickel Plate Joint Protective Board No. 350 in 1987.
 After Board 350 merged with Board 200, Pequignot was elected Vice General Chairman and served in that capacity until 1997.
 Brother Phil Graham, Past Local Chairman at Danville, Kentucky was elected Vice General Chairman from 1993 to 2001.
 Brother Michael Thacker, Past Local Chairman at Cincinnati was elected Vice General Chairman in 1993 serving one term.
 At the 40th and last Joint Protective Board Convention in 2005, Lodge 6760 Local Chairman Steve Wilhelm was elected as Vice General Chairman.
 On November 1, 2009, Steve Wilhelm became the first member of Lodge 6760 to assume an International Office of the union.
 He was appointed as Assistant International Representative of Unit 200 by General President Richard Johnson.
 Brother Wilhelm received another promotion June 1, 2012, serving as the Director of Constitution and Laws at Grand Lodge Headquarters.
+Effective October 1, 2023, Brother Wilhelm was promoted to the position of Chief of Staff of the Transportation Communications Union/IAM.
+Steve will work closely with TCU National President Arthur Maratea, officers, and staff at the National Headquarters.

 Steve Wilhelm